fsprojects/FSharp.Data/CONTRIBUTING.md

- * Aside from direct documentation for individual types, there is also a `tutorials` folder ([on GitHub](https://github.com/fsharp/FSharp.Data/tree/master/docs/content/tutorials)) where you can add additional samples and tutorials that show some interesting aspects of F# Data.
+ * Aside from direct documentation for individual types, there is also a `tutorials` folder ([on GitHub](https://github.com/fsharp/FSharp.Data/tree/master/docs/content/tutorials)) where you can add additional samples and tutorials that show some interesting aspects of FSharp.Data.

  * If you want to build the documentation, simply run the `build.fsx` script ([GitHub link](https://github.com/fsharp/FSharp.Data/blob/master/tools/build.fsx)) which